1:1 Animal Assisted Child Led Play Therapy

 Emotional Support

-The Play Therapist helps the child manage anxiety, stress, or emotional challenges by leveraging the calming presence of a therapy animal.
+The therapist helps the child manage anxiety, stress, or emotional challenges by using the calming presence of a therapy animal to support co‑regulation and emotional expression.

 Social Skills Development